brainhack-school2023/bouchard_project/README.md

 ### Progress overview

 The project was initiated by Louis-François Bouchard, based on the existing BrainHack template.
-I started from existing scripts for the nnU-Net method and adapt them for my needs.
+I started from existing scripts for the nnU-Net method and adapted them for my needs.
 There are now all necessary updated scripts in the `scripts` folder and documentation in `docs` through a clear README file to reproduce the project.
 A notebook is available with all results as well as the final project presentation powerpoint for more information.
-Ultimately, the project is a success and the hypothesis (aggregating datasets == better general model) was confirmed.
+Ultimately, the project was a success and the hypothesis (aggregating datasets == better general model) was confirmed.

 ### Tools I learned during this project